ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

 > copy %homepath%\Downloads\edgefarm.exe %homepath%\edgefarm
 ```

-Verify that your PATH variable settings have been successfully by executing the EdgeFarm CLI.
+Verify that your PATH variable settings have been successfully set by executing the EdgeFarm CLI.

 ```console
 > edgefarm version